Student Login

 - Investing in start-ups.

-I learned investing in startups starts at $100.
+I learned investing in startups begins at $100.

 I figured—

-Investing in a tiny company that becomes a massive one like Apple is unlikely.
+Investing in a tiny company that becomes a massive one like Apple was unlikely.

 But one can hope.

-So here's 5 things I learned investing in 10 startups (and what happened to each company).
+Here's 5 things I learned investing in 10 startups (and what happened in the end).

 Let's dive in: